ilydkin/classification-models-comparison/README.md

 ### EDA.ipynb
 Exploratory data analysis.
 An almost clean data set describes several features correlated with the target parameter "income".
 The "income" variable may take one of the two values - over 50K or less, which makes its prediction a problem of classification.
-Check for ProfileReport, a powerful tool for EDA applied in the notebook: https://github.com/ydataai/ydata-profiling Features standardization and encoding are also here, whereas the resulting 'feed.csv' file is a fully prepared feed for the models.
+Check for ProfileReport, a powerful tool for EDA, applied in this notebook: https://github.com/ydataai/ydata-profiling.
+Features standardization and encoding are also here, whereas the resulting 'feed.csv' file is a fully prepared feed for the models.

 ### grid_search.ipynb